ChillBDD/Chill/README.md

 ```

 There are a lot of things wrong with this example:
-* The knowledge about which dependencies by your Subject are needed are duplicated among all your tests.
+* The knowledge about which dependencies by your Subject are needed is duplicated among all your tests.
 * In each test, you'll have to explicitly create mock objects.
-This clutters your test with code that does add any value.
+This clutters your test with code that does not add any value.
 * Multiple asserts per test make it more difficult to figure out what exactly goes wrong.
 * No explicit structure to this test.
 What exactly is setup code.
 * Even though most tests use a subject, a result and variables, the naming of these variables will be very different across different tests by different authors, making them more difficult to understand.